 You can not, as a rule, get small quantities of spent hops; they are usually sold by the lorry-load which may weigh several tons.
 If you have large areas of shrub borders to mulch or a very large vegetable garden you will need a lorry load to do any real good.

 Hop manures are proprietary products prepared from spent hops and reinforced with fertilizers.
 They are sold in bags together with instructions for use in the garden.

-Spent mushroom compost The material left after a mushroom crop has been cleared from the beds in which the spawn was planted usually consists of a mixture of well-rotted horse manure and the soil which was used for covering the eds before planting the mushroom spawn.
-Peat and chalk is often used in place of soil in which case the compost will have a proportion of lime in it.
+The material left after a mushroom crop has been cleared from the beds in which the spawn was planted usually consists of a mixture of well-rotted horse manure and the soil which was used for covering the eds before planting the mushroom spawn.
+Peat and chalk are often used in place of soil in which case the compost will have a proportion of lime in it.